EverythingSmartHome/everything-presence-one/static/updating.md

 ---
 layout: default
-title: Updating
+title: Updating and Conencting to WiFi
 nav_order: 4
 ---

-# Updating and Conencting To WiFi
+# Updating and Connecting To WiFi

 {: .no_toc }